jet-admin/jet-docs/getting-started/part-2-intermediate/perform-api-requests.md

 For instance, you need to make your own API request, just choose `Make an HTTP request` as an operation.
 Let's look at an example of how to get a list of transactions.
 We are going to display a list of transactions in the table component with the Stripe API \(you can use any API\).

-## Make API request using API Builder
+## Make an API request using API Builder

 1. Go to the Component Settings then `Add Data Resource`